The linear Rayleigh-Taylor instability with foams: Introduction

 The challenge in simulating the foam behaviour lies in the various scales involved in the process.
 Resolving the microscopic structure of the foam during irradiation and implosion is computationally demanding \cite{FoamIFSA2025}.
 In this respect, the foam is often modelled as a uniform medium even though it is not, at least at the beginning of the irradiation.

 In parallel, it has been recognized for long that a paramount process during the target implosion is the Rayleigh-Taylor Instability (RTI - See \cite{Hurricane2023RvMP} and references therein).
 In this respect, the question surges immediately: how does the RTI behave when a foam is involved?
-At one end of the theoretical spectrum, one can answer the question ignoring the microstructure of the foam, considering it a homogeneous medium of a designated average density.
-At the other end of the same spectrum, the behaviour of the RTI when an intact foam is involved, is an open question.
+In ICF experiments, the foam is anticipated to ionize and homogenize rapidly, and so at one end of the theoretical spectrum, one can answer the question ignoring the microstructure of the foam, considering it a homogeneous medium of a designated average density.
+At the other end of the same spectrum, the behaviour of the RTI when an intact foam is involved, is an open question that we here address.

+Experimental evidence of foam pore structure spatial imprint on transmitted shock fronts has recently been observed.
+In planar shock uniformity experiments conducted at OMEGA upon wetted foam samples, imaging of transmitted shock fronts with the Omega High Resolution Velocimeter revealed a spatial imprint of various pore structures upon the shock front after breakout from the back of the foam material \cite{DeVault_In_Prep}.
+This observation suggests that the discrete structure of foams does influence shock front progression, making clear the necessity for the development of models which describe the impact of foam pore structures on shock front progression and instability growth.

 The present work does \emph{not} aim at filling the theoretical gap between intact and homogenised foam, but at exploring the ``intact’’ end of the gap.
 Namely, how does the RTI behaves when an intact foam is involved?
 To which extent does it differ from that of a homogenous fluid?
+Though an intact foam framework is not expected to remain valid throughout a laser-driven ICF implosion, this work defines the limiting behavior of intact foams and explores to what extent it differs from that of a homogeneous fluid, providing the two end points of the foam-RTI spectrum.

+Clearly, the foam will certainly not be intact in ICF conditions.
+Yet, the “imprint experiment” \cite{DeVault_In_Prep} shows that the foam may not be 100\% homogenized either.
+We therefore think that in order to investigate the behavior of the foam in real conditions, elucidating the other extreme state, namely the intact state, may prove useful.

 Notably, a foam can be ``dry’’ or ``wetted’’.
 The latter would be comparable to a wetted sponge.
-Even though wetted foams are more relevant to ICF than dry ones \cite{PaddockPRE2023}, we shall here consider dry foams.
+Even though wetted foams are more relevant to ICF than dry ones \cite{PaddockPRE2023}, we shall here consider dry foams, which, for instance, have been used to line the inner wall of hohlraums at the NIF as a possible approach to tamping hohlraum wall expansion and improving drive symmetry control \cite{MoorePoP2020,MoorePRE2020,Bhandarkar2018}.

 To our knowledge, there is currently no theory of the mechanical properties of wetted foams, while there is for dry foams.
 This is why the ``wetted counterpart’’ of the present work is left for future works.

 This article is structured as follows: \begin{itemize} \item Presentation of the model of foam implemented in this work, Section \ref{sec:model}. \item Presentation of RTI formalism implemented in this work, Section \ref{sec:forma}. \item Analysis of the RTI in the presence of a foam, Section \ref{sec:formafoam}. \end{itemize}